alinaqiu2333/computer-graphics-csc418/README.md

 # computer-graphics-csc418
 Containing all course work of csc418
+Basically computer graphics